kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## DPR cyber-expert Alicante

 - Roberto the lawyer cancels our meeting at the DPR offices the following morning, but tells me he can translate over the phone.
-- I have very confused recollections of this morning except for feeling stressed and anxious, and out-of-my-mind for no particular reason.
+- I have very confused recollections of this morning except for feeling extraordinarily stressed and anxious, and out-of-my-mind for no particular reason I can ascertain.
 - I put it down to everything that is happening, but it's not just that.
 - When I speak to Roberto, I mention the news report of the politician on spy-cam porn that I saw.
 I tell him this is what has been happening to me and I say it's epidemic.
 - Roberto shuts the conversation theme down.